-The plant grows about a foot tall, and the flowers can be almost an inch long and slightly wider.
+The plant grows about one foot tall, the flowers can be almost an inch long and slightly wider.

 This plant belongs to the same family as the Bleeding Heart Flower.

-The flowers have four petals, which are arranged in pairs, and which spread out with spurs at the base of them.
+The flowers have four petals, which are arranged in pairs, and spread out with spurs at the base of the flower.
 The fruits are rather long and bare several seeds.

-If you create marshy conditions for this plant, its roots will rot, and as I believe I already mentioned, if you do not water it enough, it will tend to disappear even earlier than it normally does.
+If you create marshy conditions its roots will rot and, as mentioned above, if you do not water it enough it will tend to die off even earlier than it normally would.

-This plant is lovely if you use it under some trees on your property, or in some place where you simulate a wild look.
-Avoid using it for borders because the plant disappears early and will leave the borders of your flower beds bare.
+Dutchmans Breeches is good under some trees on your property, or in some place where you want to simulate a wild natural look.
+Avoid using for borders because the plant disappears early and will leave the borders of your flower beds bare.